 In my 40+ years I’ve stayed in many vacation rentals.
-Some of the properties have been fantastic – from Key West to Portugal to Norfolk (UK).
+Some of the properties have been fantastic – from Key West, Florida, to Portugal, to Norfolk, UK.
 Yet I don’t remember a single one of them having a welcome book that lives up to the quality of the vacation rental.

 Why is that?
 Is it because owners are just too busy?
-Is it because the welcome book is considered an afterthought without any real value?
-If you think this way you should read how to improve your guest experience with a digital guest welcome book.
+Is it because the welcome book is considered an afterthought?

 What Should My Guest Welcome Book Include?

 This is a question many owners ask.
 It can be a daunting task to start from scratch.
 Rather than list every possible topic that could be included, we’ve come up with the 4 key categories of information that we typically see in every good guest welcome book.

 If you follow this format, and address the key themes that we discuss in each category, you’ll have yourself a nifty resource in no time, and one that your guests will love!

 If you’re looking for a more structured approach, take a look at our guest welcome book template.

 The week before my vacation starts is usually frantic.
 Not only am I clearing my work desk, but I’m also starting to think about what to pack, how to find the vacation rental, what time I’ll be able to check-in, where I’ll shop for groceries, and so on.
 Us guests often need a vacation from our pre-vacation stress!